-The FasTrack program is Minnesota Licensure Only.
+The FasTrack program is for Minnesota teacher licensure only.
 Students must complete all field experiences and student teaching within the state of Minnesota.

-All students must take the following 36-45 credits listed below (credits vary depending on the desired license).
+All students must take the following 30-34 credits listed below.
+Beyond that, additional credits may be needed depending on the licensure area and needed content courses.
+Scroll down for more information on license options.
 The courses are approved by the Minnesota Board of Teaching as being delivered in a hybrid model.
-This means that although they are primarily online, there are three mandatory Face-to-Face meetings each year in the Twin Cities.
-For each course, you will meet with your instructor and classmates for three hours at the beginning and end of each semester totaling six hours of Face-to-Face instruction as per our agreement with the Minnesota Board of Teaching and Department of Education.
+This means that although they are primarily online, there are three mandatory face-to-face meetings each year in the Twin Cities.
+For each course, you will meet with your instructor and classmates for three hours at the beginning and end of each semester totaling six hours of face-to-face instruction as per our agreement with the Minnesota Board of Teaching and Department of Education.

 - HLTH 5400: Health & Drugs in Society (2 credits)